FANRUIHAO/Deep-learning/README.md

-# Myself recording of deepling learning （just some basics）
+# A recording of deepling learning （just some basics）